![]() ![]() |

 It's not hard to tell from the photos above that there's some significant differences in the construction between the Grainger bass drone cap and the others.
 I've been told that the G&M design and the design of my drone top is fairly common among a variety of makers.

-| 1973 Grainger Bass |
+1973 Grainger

-1975 Grainger | 1973 Gillander & McLeod | My pipes |
+1975 Grainger 1973 Gillander & McLeod My pipes

 On November 16, 2005, after posting a question at BobDunsire.com's forums about Glen pipes, a North American bagpipe maker e-mailed me saying "Those are probably J&R Glens.
 It is very unlikely they are Graingers.
 Gillanders is possible (bought in by Old Andrew), and much more probable than Graingers or Hardies.
 [Edited.]
 These are good examples of the pitfalls of identifying pipes that are not readily identifiable, and why you'll so rarely see me stick my neck out to put a name on a mystery pipe."

 On Thanksgiving, November 24, 2005, on a visit to my grandmother's house, I rummaged around in her upstairs closet to find some of my grandfather's remaining piping related items.
-A long thin box containing a cheap Pakistani bagpipe (he was hoping one of his grandkids would learn—while he was alive, but that didn't happen unfortunately), a paper bag containing a custom green bag cover with gold trim (sewn by a friend in the local Irish Club), and a thinnish box marked as "Drone Reeds," but officially labeled: "A Bagpipe Practice Chanter by R. G. Lawrie, LTD. Glasgow Second to None."
+A long thin box containing a cheap Pakistani bagpipe (he was hoping one of his grandkids would learn—while he was alive, but that didn't happen unfortunately), a paper bag containing a custom green bag cover with gold trim (sewn by a friend in the local Irish Club), and a thinnish box marked in pen with "Drone Reeds," but officially labeled: "A Bagpipe Practice Chanter by R. G. Lawrie, LTD. Glasgow Second to None."

 Now, in the box was not a practice chanter—I inherited a Hardie practice chanter, not a Lawrie, go figure—instead was a variety of cane drone reeds and a small thin box labeled "Wills Castella Cigars" containing five more cane drone reeds.
 Of particular interest in the box was a 3"x6" flat package with two more cane drone reeds, from Highland House, 328 Lawnmarket, Edinburgh EH1 2PN.
 You can just make out part of the postmark on the two "9P" stamps, "25 JA..." so January 25th.
-The rest of the postmark is long since gone on the yellowed cellophane tape—the ink could have just smeared off in mailing.
+The rest of the postmark is long since gone on the yellowed cellophane tape—or the ink could have just smeared off in mailing.

 Now this, of course, gives me a bit of a quandry.
 Most people order supplies from an established relationship, so the question is: was my grandfather using an existing relationship when he ordered the drone reeds from Highland House or not?
 From paperwork in my pipe case when I first inherited it, I know later he did order from another supplier.
 I know that on April 21, 1985, Tom Speirs of J&C Speirs in Edinburgh wrote a reply letter to my grandfather telling him that he was having "Naill" [David Naill & Co.] "supply a chanter direct" and his hope was that my grandfather would feel that "the wait is worth the amount saved."
 I also have an "air mail post" Customs Declaration "1 Highland Pipe Chanter" from Naill dated "18 - 2 - 1986"—roughly nine months from the date of the letter.
 My grandfather passed away about two years later so one would assume that the chanter saw at least some use.
 I don't know where my grandfather got the Speirs contact information.
 I know from the Speirs' reply letter that my grandfather had mentioned his attendance at a piping school in Pebble Beach in August 1984.
-(Which I'm nearly positive was taught that year by the legendary Seamus MacNeill.)
+(Which I'm nearly positive was taught that year by the legendary Seamus MacNeill of The College of Piping in Glasgow.)
 Perhaps it was at the school that Speirs' address was given, we'll probably never know.

 My grandmother remembers the shop being on the right when coming down the hill from the castle.
 This complicates things, as the Glen shop was on the left at 497 Lawnmarket!
 Highland House was on the right at 328 Lawnmarket.
 But, my grandmother said it's been a long time and memories aren't perfect.